Reissner/QMngMnt/README.md

 General information on installation can be fond in an according [Readme.md](./src/main/resources/eu/simuline/qMngmnt/installation/Readme.md).
-On the [project site](http://www.simuline.eu/QualityManagement/general.html) there is a link to a file `xxx.tgz` which can be unpacked with `tar -xvf xxx.tgz` which provides all what is needed to perform all parts of an installation.
+On the [project site](http://www.simuline.eu/QualityManagement/general.html) there is a link to a file `qMngmnt-xxxx-installer.tgz` which can be unpacked with `tar -xvf qMngmnt-xxxx-installer.tgz` which provides all what is needed to perform all parts of an installation.
 In particular, it contains the abovementioned `Readme.md`.
 As described therein, the first part with basic and uniform installation is manual, but for the second, specific part,
 [one can use scripts](./src/main/resources/eu/simuline/qMngmnt/installation/Readme.md#sssInstScript) to complete installation.
-These scripts are also contained in the `xxx.tgz` file.
+These scripts are also contained in the `qMngmnt-xxxx-installer.tgz` file.

 ## Tools <a id='ssTools'></a>